 Your team is made up of individuals, and they’re all different.
 They are unique, and one size doesn’t fit all.
 They’re not like you or me.

-Understanding each individual in your team is important.
+Another important leadership lesson I learned was that understanding each individual in your team is important.
 You can’t motivate them the same way.
 You can’t pay them all the same amount of attention.

 Your more experienced people will want you to let them get on with their work.
 And the new people will want you to spend time with them, to coach them, and to make sure they’re on the right track.